Smartforms2022/Smartforms/README.md

 Library for designing new forms - ❌ </br>
 End-to-end Code for roi extraction and recognition - ❌ </br>

-code and library provided in the open-source for social development practitioners to build and digitize their own paper-based forms.
 Paper link-

 ## Requirements ##